 Liturgical Year

-As the wheel of the year rolls past the winter solstice we think about our church calendar: How does it relate to our lives?
+A look at our church calendar As the wheel of the year rolls past the winter solstice we think about our church calendar: How does it relate to our lives?
 How does it mesh with our secular calendar?
 What are its seasons and what is their meaning?

 Calendars are based on recurring events in nature: spring, summer, fall, and winter (solar calendars of 365 days) or on the phases of the moon (lunar calendars, 12 months of 28 days).
 The calendar of the Christian church year makes use of both kinds.
 It developed over many centuries, sometimes appropriating rituals common to many cultures, to tell the story of Christ’s birth, death, and resurrection as an expression of Christian theology.